-Put simply, a school’s acceptance rate is the percentage of applicants who are admitted.
-College acceptance rates can vary considerably from school to school, as they are influenced by a number of unique factors.
 The first factor is the school’s own standards.
-All schools filter applicants based on several criteria, such as high school GPA, standardized test scores, essay strength, and more.
+All schools filter applicants based on different criteria, such as high school GPA, standardized test scores, essay strength, and more.
 The nation’s most prestigious schools tend to have loftier standards in all of these categories.
 They also tend to have more applicants, which leads us to our second factor: volume.

 Are “Admission Rate” and “Acceptance Rate” the Same Thing?

-Yes, admission rate and acceptance rate are the same thing.
-The both refer to the percentage of applicants accepted (or admitted) into a certain college or university in a given year.
+Yes, the admission rate and acceptance rate are the same thing.
+They both refer to the percentage of applicants accepted (or admitted) into a certain college or university in a given year.